JongKI-PARK/OSTEPprac/CHAP15/README.md

     VA  2: 0x00000357 (decimal:  855) --> PA or segmentation violation?
     VA  3: 0x000002f1 (decimal:  753) --> PA or segmentation violation?
     VA  4: 0x000002ad (decimal:  685) --> PA or segmentation violation?

-  For each virtual address, either write down the physical address it translates to OR write down that it is an out-of-bounds address (a segmentation violation).
-For this problem, you should assume a simple virtual address space of a given size.
   ```

   VA 0 : Valid (Physical address : 0x00003ca9 + 0x00000039 = 0x00003ce2)